alicolville/Weight-Tracker/readme.txt

 8. Settings page: User Experience
 9. Settings page: Chart
 10. Settings page: Measurements
-11. Admin - managing user data
+11. Admin - User data summary
-12. Admin - Delete ALL data
+12. Admin - Displaying a user's data card
+13. Admin - User search results
+14. Admin - Edit a user's data entry
+15. Admin - User's data card displayed on a tablet

 == Upgrade Notice ==

-Lots of new features.
-Three new Pro shortcodes, email notifications and more.
+5.0!
+Now view and interact with your user's data like never before.

 == Changelog ==

+= 5.0 =

+* Improvement: New and improved admin interface for interacting with your user's data!
+	* View all user entries in tabular and chart format.
+	* Add, edit and delete user entries.
+	* Sortable and responsive tables.
+	* View league tables of most lost / gained.
+	* View user stats, weight lost, recent weight, start weight, BMI, etc.
+	* Export all or a particular user's data in CSV / JSON.

 = 4.2.7 =